eminbaxishli514-cloud/Reporttool/README.md

-# Reporttool
-A versatile report and attack tool that can carry out brute force, exploit XSS vulnearbilities and do SQL injections using dictionaries.
-It also has the functionality of NMAP, Burpsuite and Wireshark and returns a detailed report to the user with explanations
 # ReconGuard – Penetration Workflow Helper

 ReconGuard stitches together three battle-tested workflows—Nmap scanning, Burp-style crawling, and Wireshark-style packet capture—into a single CLI you can run on Linux targets.
 All module outputs are aggregated into a `pen_result` report in the working directory, alongside the raw artifacts (`nmap_<target>.xml`, `capture_<ip>.pcap`).